-The recombinants of BYDV-PAV-ORF3 and BYDV-PAV-ORF1 were obtained and submitted for sequencing which was carried out in both the forward and reverse directions with M13 primer, using a sequencer.
+The recombinants of BYDV-PAV-ORF3 and BYDV-PAV-ORF1 were obtained and submitted for sequencing which was carried out in both the forward and reverse directions with M13 primer, using an (ABI PRIM model 377) sequencer.
 Nucleotide sequence data were compiled and analyzed.
 Database searches were performed with Basic Local Alignment Search Tool (BLAST) program at National Center for Biotechnology Information (NCBI), National Institute of Health.
-Multiple sequence alignments for nucleotide and deduced amino acids sequences were obtained using CLUSTAL W program.
+Multiple sequence alignments for nucleotide and deduced amino acids sequences were obtained using CLUSTAL W program, and the phylogenetic tree was constructed using Genius Pro 8.0.5 software.

-Primer design specific for the egyptian isolate
+Primer design specific for the egyptian isolate (BYDV-PAV)

-The clone that found to be presented cDNA for the ORF1 and ORF3 genes, were re-amplified using several new primers, which were designed based on the sequences of the Egyptian isolate BYDV-PAV- Egy-Wz, with restriction site and poly a tail.
-The set of primers used for (ORF3) were BEgy-Wz1(F) and BEgy-Wz2(F), and for the (ORF1) were BEgy-Wz3(F) BEgy and Wz4(R) [5].
+The clone that found to be presented cDNA for the ORF1 and ORF3 genes, were re-amplified using several new primers, which were designed based on the sequences of the Egyptian isolate BYDV-PAV-Egy-Wz, with restriction site and poly A tail (Table 2).
+The set of primers used for (ORF3) were BEgy-Wz1 (F) and BEgy-Wz2 (F), and for the (ORF1) were BEgy-Wz3 (F) BEgy and Wz4 (R).